secretstartups/handbook/content/handbook/security/security-operations/secops-oncall.md

 - 23:00 to 07:00 UTC –> APAC - 8 hours
 - 07:00 to 15:00 UTC –> EMEA - 8 hours
 - 15:00 to 23:00 UTC –> AMER - 8 hours
 SIRT times are reflected in the [SIRT Handoffs](https://calendar.google.com/calendar/u/0?cid=Y18zZDBwampnN3N1bDlib2VrczIxbzRxc2RjNEBncm91cC5jYWxlbmRhci5nb29nbGUuY29t) calendar.
 In case both parties agree to change the time, this should be reflected in the calendar at least 24 hours prior to the handoff.
+This allows other team members the ability to adequately plan their schedules the night before.
 Changing the meeting time counts as a notification.

 Trust and Safety
 - 23:00 to 07:00 UTC –> APAC - 8 hours